glennhenry/Rising-Cities-Server/README.md

 - File and API server runs on `127.0.0.1:8080`.
 - Socket server runs on `127.0.0.1:7777`.

-Open a browser that supports flash (e.g., Basilisk for Windows or [FlashBrowser](https://github.com/radubirsan/FlashBrowser) for cross platform), and go to `127.0.0.1:8080`.
+Open a browser that supports flash (e.g., Basilisk for Windows or [FlashBrowser](https://github.com/radubirsan/FlashBrowser) for cross-platform), and go to `127.0.0.1:8080`.

 You can also run the server by executing the script `dev.bat/sh` or via IntelliJ IDE run plugin.